Tender points are areas of pain around joints, but not in the joints themselves. These places hurt when you press on

 Can My Doctor Diagnose Fibromyalgia From the Tender Points?

 Your doctor can test the painful tender points during a physical exam.
-But you also need to tell her about the exact pain you feel in those areas.
-Tell her about your other symptoms of fibromyalgia, too, such as deep muscle pain, fatigue, and sleep problems.
+But you also need to tell them about the exact pain you feel in those areas.
+Tell them about your other symptoms of fibromyalgia, too, such as deep muscle pain, fatigue, and sleep problems.
 If you've been diagnosed with irritable bowel syndrome, let the doctor know.
 IBS sometimes coincides with fibromyalgia.

-When a doctor tests tender points for pain, she will also check other non-tender places on your body called control points to make sure you don't react to these as well.
+When a doctor tests tender points for pain, they will also check other non-tender places on your body called control points to make sure you don't react to these as well.